Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 The compiler will happily tell us that we need to add a new case to `executeCommand`.
 Great!
 This is why sealed classes are helpful.

-Unfortounately, this helpfulness only goes so far.
+Unfortunately, this helpfulness only goes so far.
 Notice, for example, every time we add a new `ReplCommand,` the compiler will *not* complain that we forgot to add a case to `parseReplCommand`.
-If you didn't document that `ReplCommand`s are parsed by using the `parseReplCommand` function -- and you're either coming back to this code-base after some time away, and have forgotten the strucutre, or completely new to the code-base, you might scratch your head for awhile, studying the code until you finally see that a new case needs to be added to `parseReplCommand`.
+If you didn't document that `ReplCommand`s are parsed by using the `parseReplCommand` function -- and you're either coming back to this code-base after some time away, and have forgotten the structure, or completely new to the code-base, you might scratch your head for awhile, studying the code until you finally see that a new case needs to be added to `parseReplCommand`.

 Iterate on this design a few times, add a few new features and a couple of new commands, and you've created, what [I've discovered myself](https://github.com/Sintrastes/bli-prolog/blob/a87a7f8fb4d1736db1357aee93910f269b16ef5b/src/Bli/App/Config.hs) to be a big bowl of spaghetti.